amitka/icons-gallery/README.md

-# icons-gallery
+# Icons Gallery

-Icons gallery web site for internal use only
+---
+Static SVG icons (files) gallery that allows you to quickly navigate, preview, copy or download your icons.

+[ref.png]